study abroad

 Start Building Career Evidence

-By day 90, students should also start collecting examples they can later use for CVs, LinkedIn profiles, and interviews.
+By the end of the first three months, students should start collecting examples they can later use in CVs and interviews.

 5. Common Mistakes in the First 90 Days

 The first 90 days are not about doing everything perfectly.
-They are about building confidence, learning routines, and creating momentum for the rest of the student journey abroad.
+They are about building good habits, gaining confidence, and creating momentum for the months ahead.

 6. How Consultancies Can Prepare Students Before They Land